-FREND's program is so successful
+FREND's program is successful

-all-encompassing program is a self-improvement "Cognitive Behavior
+all-encompassing program is a self-improvement "Cognitive

-Treatment" and "Clinical Hypnotherapeutic" program
+Behavior Treatment" and "Clinical Hypnotherapeutic Program"

-that is educational and inspirational.
+that's proven effective, educational and inspirational.

 utilizes advanced techniques similar to those developed at research